Stellarium/stellarium/BUILDING.md

 on your main system drive.
 Add the path to your user/system environment variables PATH to allow Stellarium to discover them during runtime.

-Open Visual Studio 2022 (run as admin).
+Open Visual Studio 2022.
 Continue wihtout code.

 If you want to use a specific cmake.exe go to Tools -> Options, navigate to Cmake -> General and fill the appropriate checkbox and path.
 Otherwise VS 2022 will use it own cmake.exe tool.
 The path of an external cmake should be included